Diversity & Inclusion Initiative

 - Join the discussion on Twitter @AIGAdesign with the hashtag #AIGAtogether.

-- Explore the growing list of Diversity and Inclusion resources.
+- Explore the learning basics of Diversity & Inclusion, and then delve deeper with the growing list of Diversity & Inclusion resources.

 - Meet the new Diversity and Inclusion Task Force.

 - Volunteer with an AIGA chapter mentorship program to support a diverse new generation of designers.